sumit2011/sumit2011.github.io/javascript/index.md

 greeting() // Output: Hello, stranger!
 ```
 ### Return
-When a function is called, the computer will run through the function’s code and evaluate the result.
+When a function is called, the computer will run through the function’s code and evaluate the result and return the result.
 By default, the resulting value is undefined.
 ```javascript
 function rectangleArea(width, height) {
 let area = width * height;